Asu-chan/RiivolutionIsoBuilder/README.md

 # Asu's Riivolution ISO Builder
 A tool to patch Nintendo Wii ISO files using Riivolution XML files.

+# Support
+Please do NOT send me messages for support.
+If a mod doesn't work, it likely won't even with all my will put into it.

+Mods that use code hacks are known to cause issues with USB Loaders, and on Dolphin if any Gecko code is enabled.

 # Usage
 RiivolutionIsoBuilder.exe \<ISO Path\> \<Riivolution XML file path\> \<Output ISO/WBFS path\> [options]